 Q. When is the school open?

-A. We are open Monday to Friday mornings 9.15am to 12.15pm and Monday to Thursday 1pm to 4pm during school term time.
+A. We are open Monday to Friday mornings 9.15am to 12.15pm and Monday to Wednesday afternoons 12:30pm to 3:30pm during school term time.
+Children can attend for a morning session, an afternoon session or a full day.
 Please do not arrive early as we cannot accept your child before 9.15am.
 When collecting your child please be on time.

 Q. Who do I tell if I have arranged somebody else to collect my child?